BLOOMINGTON — After a “superb journey” that lasted 37 years, Brad Barker is promoting his Honda dealership in Bloomington to the O’Brien Auto Team.

 After the lower back to Bloomington, Brad Barker Honda opened in 1982 with 12 personnel.
 It now has forty-five.

-Barker said he could have done something he hasn’t carried out in 44 years — purchase a vehicle when he leaves.
+Barker said he could have done something he hadn’t done in 44 years — purchase a vehicle when he left.